 5. See some Kiwis.
-Go to the Kiwi Birdlife Park, to see some Kiwis during feeding time.
+The Kiwi Birdlife Park is well worth a visit to see some Kiwis during feeding time.
 This was the only time that I saw a Kiwi during my trip to New Zealand.
 As they are nocturnal animals, they are kept in dark hutches, so it can be quite hard to spot them.
 However, it was a novelty to see one – they are very cute and what’s more is that the entry fee goes towards their conservation.

 6. Take a Hike.
 As Queenstown is such an incredibly majestic location, there is no shortage of fantastic hikes to enjoy.
 Hiking up to the top of Bob’s Peak is a popular option.